The TCL Chinese Theater is a vintage movie palace in Hollywood, open for IMAX movies and tours.

 - Tour other vintage theaters along Hollywood Boulevard, like the El Capitan Theater tour or Egyptian Theater tour.

-- Eat or shop at the Hollywood Highland Center, also home to the Dolby Theater.
+- Eat or shop at Ovation Hollywood (open air mall), also home to the Dolby Theater.

 - Book a Dolby Theater tour to see where the annual Academy Awards are held.